emilypastewka/emilypastewka.github.io/posts/data_in_vc/content.md

 What can I say, it's on my mind.

+# Feedback
+I've spent spent a lot of time (years) knocking these ideas around with friends in the industry, but always love feedback.
+[Get in touch.](mailto:emilypastewka@gmail.com)

+---

 #### [1]
 Especially true for PE firms.
 VC firms tend to be closer to tech, so they've experimented for longer with in-house data expertise.
 The [Private Equity Technology Podcast](https://podcasts.apple.com/us/podcast/private-equity-technology-podcast/id1265864756), which launched in 2017 but really started to get into data in 2019, covers a lot of PE tech strategies.